DennisWeiss/react-url-state/README.md

 this.state = {
   data: {
     id: '123',
-    // much more fields containing data
+    // many more fields containing data
   }
 }
 ```